From our Free Quilt Block Patterns Library

 You now have one #3 with two CCs, two with one CC, and two with none.

-Lay out the cut squares and connector corner units.
+Lay out the cut squares and connector corner units to create the Double Necktie design.

 Stitch them into rows, pressing towards the #2 squares (green dots) to minimize bulk.